Michael Chavrimootoo

 I'm driven by a need to understand the landscape of the field to find surprising structures and techniques that open new avenues.

-in COMSOC (and complexity) to determine precisely what separates them from other problems, and when collapses are hiding in plain sight.
+This had led me to explore the problems in COMSOC (and complexity) to determine precisely what separates them from other problems, and when collapses are hiding in plain sight.
+I am also interested in developing models to better understand gerrymanderring-like electoral manipulation tactics and provide strong, provably guarantees about those models.

 Some problems I've worked on: